johanbook/docs/security/dos.md

 the end of the request.
 Then the attacker periodically sends additional data in the same connection such that the server never closes it.

-This is especially severe in synchronous server where a new thread is opened for each concurrent connection.
+This is especially severe in synchronous servers where a new thread is opened for each concurrent connection.